People

 Jeffrey Hughes, M.S.

-Matty is a second-year graduate student in the Life-Span Development program, working with Dr. Gentzler in the I.D.E.A Lab.
-He received a B.S. in Psychology from West Virginia University in 2021.
-His research interests include adolescent development broadly, with specific focus on parent-child relationships and the development of perceived control.
-In his free time, Matty enjoys spending time with his three cats: Zora, Zola, and Baby.
+Matty is a third-year graduate student in the Life-Span Development program, working in the I.D.E.A Lab.
+They received a B.S. in Psychology from West Virginia University in 2021.
+Research interests include adolescent development broadly, with specific focus on parent-child relationships and the development of perceived control.
+In their free time, Matty enjoys spending time with their three cats: Zora, Zola, and Baby.

 Avneet Batra